soutoigor/exercicios-javascript/README.md

 # exercicios-javascript

-This is a repository of exercises of a course of JavaScript.
+This is a repository of exercises of the course **JAvascript Ninja**.
 Each folder has a challenge of the course.